-I will say that it’s always necessary to hire a separate proofreader, because an editor can get very close to a project – it’ll need a fresh pair of eyes to catch any final mistakes.
+I will say that it’s always worth hiring a separate proofreader, because an editor can get very close to a project – a fresh pair of eyes will catch errors that have slipped through.

-The editor’s style will be important, because if it doesn’t match what you want, it won’t be a good fit.
+The editor’s style will be important, because if it doesn’t match what you want, they won’t be a good fit for you.
 If you want a hands-on developmental edit with structural changes to the manuscript, but the editor only offers an editorial report to evaluate the book, that’s a clash of style.
-If the editor is hands-off and not intrusive, but you’d like a deep, intensive line edit, you likely wouldn’t be a good fit.
+If the editor is hands-off and not intrusive, but you’d like a deep, intensive line edit, you likely wouldn’t be a good fit either.

 A lot of this does depend on what the manuscript needs as well – you might feel you need something more intensive – but this should be agreed with the editor.

 You can usually get a feel for the editor’s style by asking them for a sample edit before you commit.
-This isn’t usually possible for developmental editing, so it’s worth asking them questions about how they work in that respect, and taking some time to look at their service descriptions.
+This isn’t usually possible for developmental editing, but you can ask questions about how they work and take some time to look at their service descriptions.

 It’s also worth thinking about your editor’s experience more generally.
 Do you want someone with traditional publishing experience?
-Someone who has worked with lots of independent, self-publishing authors?
-A mixture of the two?
+A freelance editor who is also an author?
+Someone who has worked with lots of self-publishing authors?
 Take some time to consider their portfolio, qualifications and client list.
-Do they align with what you’re looking for in an editor?

-If you have a deadline in mind, consider what the editor’s schedule is like (some share this on their websites, but you can enquire by email).
-Most editors book up several months in advance, especially if they’re full-time business owners, so when you start to think about editing, it’s worth getting in touch as soon as possible.
-More established and experienced editors are more likely to have a wait-list.
+If you have a deadline in mind, consider what the editor’s schedule is like (some share this on their websites, but you can always ask).
+Most editors book up several months in advance, especially if they’re full-time freelancers, so when you start to think about editing, get in touch as soon as possible.
+More experienced editors are likely to be scheduling projects further out.

 What’s your budget?
 If you aren’t concerned with that, and are happy to pay whatever is needed, established editors with significant experience probably wouldn’t be out of reach for you.

 If you’re on a tight budget, search for editors who offer either affordable services or payment plans.
-You might like to consider someone slightly newer to the industry who is just starting out and looking to build a portfolio – but do be mindful of who you contact to avoid red flags or being scammed.
+Consider someone slightly newer to the industry who is just starting out and looking to build a portfolio – but do be mindful of who you contact to avoid red flags or being scammed.
 You’ll still want to make sure they aren’t going to butcher your manuscript.

-It is worth noting here, though, that editing is a professional service regardless, and editors deserve a living wage.
-It’s unreasonable to expect someone to edit your 90k-word manuscript for £100, no matter the stage of their career.
-The CIEP’s suggested minimum rates for editors and proofreaders can give you an idea of what to expect.
+It is worth noting here that editing is a professional service, and freelance editors deserve a living wage too.
+It’s unreasonable to expect someone to edit your 90k-word manuscript for £100, no matter the experience level they have.

 Getting along with your editor will be crucial!
 Do you like them?
 Do they give you a good vibe?
 If they’ve done a sample edit for you, were they polite and professional, or did you feel scolded and embarrassed?
 Finding an editor who you like, and who you feel supported and encouraged by, is important.
 Writing is already hard, so you want someone who you connect with and can trust with your stories.